synchronoss/nio-multipart/README.md

     @Override
     public void onFormFieldPartFinished(String fieldName, String fieldValue, Map<String, List<String>> headersFromPart) {
         // Called when the part represents a form field.
-        // Instead of a ByteStore object, the field name and filedValue are already extracted by the parser and returned to the client.
+        // Instead of a StreamStorage object, the field name and filedValue are already extracted by the parser and returned to the client.
     }

     @Override